davidshur/mern-boilerplate/README.md

 - **David Shur** - _Initial work_ - [David Shur](https://github.com/davidshur)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments